swilgosz/hanamimastery/data/episodes/22-testing-hanami-router.md

 source: https://github.com/hanamimastery/episodes/tree/main/022
 ---

-Recently, I’ve some [fun with Hanami Actions](/episodes/18-hanami-actions-basics), and this time I’ll dig a little bit into **the routing part**.
+Recently, I’ve had some [fun with Hanami Actions](/episodes/18-hanami-actions-basics), and this time I’ll dig a little bit into **the routing part**.

 ### Routing

 Routing is one of the basic components of any web application.
-This is the interface of your application, and the clients using it.
+This is the interface between your application and the clients using it.
 In this episode I'll dig a bit into the Hanami router from the usage point of view, covering why it's great and how to work with it.

 ### Hanami-Router Path recognition tests
 I'm going to start by writing a test file for my routes.
-Usually, I don't show it on the screencasts, but [I'm a big fan of test-driven development](https://www.udemy.com/course/ruby-on-rails-api-the-complete-guide/), and whenever possible I'm trying to practice it during the real development.
-To write routing tests, I'll create a new routes spec file, under `spec/web` folder.
+Usually, I don't show this on the screencasts, but [I'm a big fan of test-driven development](https://www.udemy.com/course/ruby-on-rails-api-the-complete-guide/), and whenever possible I'm trying to practice TDD during actual development.
+To write routing tests, I'll create a new routes spec file, under the `spec/main` folder.
 One of the best things about Hanami is that most parts of the application can be unit-tested, and the Routing part is not an exception.

 Actually The fact that Hanami is so easily testable is one of the reasons why I like this framework so much.
 I'll use [rspec](https://github.com/rspec/rspec/) as a testing framework because it's the **default in all Hanami projects** and I love it a lot.

 First of all, I'll get the application router object and assign this to a variable.
+Note that the name of my app is "Sandbox."

 ```ruby
 # spec/main/routes_spec.rb